nashebismaily/deep-learning-live-feed-object-detection/README.md

     ![alt text](resources/icons/darknetlossgraph.png)

-10. Select the appropriate weight that correlates to the elbow in the loss graph and move that here
+12. Select the appropriate weight that correlates to the elbow in the loss graph and move that here:

     ```
-    deep-learning-live-feed-object-detection/model/config/yolov3.weights
+    deep-learning-live-feed-object-detection/model/weights/yolov3.weights
     ```

 ### Detect objects in static images